-\begin{itemize} \item \textbf{For the model scaling law: } (i) We examine the model scaling law for graph learning, which reveals that performance scales with model size, but collapses when the model becomes excessively large, likely due to overfitting.
-This suggests graph learning models are likely to be \textit{data hungry}. (ii) From the perspective of architecture, we find that deep graph models of different numbers of layers will exhibit different model scaling behaviors, contrasting with the conclusions in CV and NLP domains. \item \textbf{For the data scaling law: } (i) Regarding the size variability problem, we reveal that the number of edges is a better metric than the number of graphs when applying the data scaling law in graph classification tasks.
-To support this argument, we demonstrate that models trained on datasets with identical graph counts but different total numbers of edges exhibit distinctive scaling behaviors. (ii) We further extend the data scaling law to node classification and link prediction tasks, demonstrating the generality of using the number of edges as the data metric. \end{itemize}
+\begin{itemize}[left=1em] \item We start our investigation with verifying the general forms of graph scaling laws.
+Specifically, we develop math formulas for the relation between model/dataset size and the model performance.
+Then we verify their validity with empirical studies across different datasets and models. \item We find that deep graph models with different numbers of layers will exhibit different model scaling behaviors, contrasting with the conclusions in CV and NLP domains.
+We then look deeper into the phenomenon and propose that the non-parametric aggregation operation could be one of the possible reasons. \item Regarding the size variability problem, we reveal that the number of nodes or edges is a better metric than the number of graphs when applying the data scaling law in graph classification tasks.
+To support this argument, we demonstrate that models trained on datasets with identical graph counts but different total numbers of edges exhibit distinctive scaling behaviors. \item We further extend the data scaling law to node classification and link prediction tasks, demonstrating the generality of using the number of nodes or edges as the data metric. \end{itemize}